 As a long-time, art-loving philanthropist, she currently serves as a Trustee on the boards of the Washington National Opera and the Norton Museum of Art.
 She has also served on the Kennedy Center International Committee on the Arts and the Palm Beach Symphony Orchestra.

 Kang has been recognized for her philanthropic work and trailblazing entrepreneurship with numerous awards.
 She is the recipient of the 2023 Horatio Alger Award.
 In 2022, Junior Achievement of Greater Washington inducted her as a Hall of Fame Laureate.
 She received the EY Entrepreneur of The Year® for the Washington, DC region and the U.S. Award for Services.
 Along with U.S. senators, high ranking government officials, and top executives of Fortune 500 companies, Kang was named an inaugural member of 100 Women Leaders in STEM in 2012 and one of the Top 100 CEO Leaders in STEM in 2016.

-Michele received a Bachelor’s degree in Economics from the University of Chicago and a Master’s degree in Public and Private Management from the Yale School of Management.
+Kang earned a bachelor’s degree in economics from The University of Chicago and a master’s degree in public and private management from the Yale School of Management.